AndrewE23/SQL_Project/README.md

 Ultimately, my goal was to transform the data that has been made available to me into a dataset that can be relied on for delivering hard results and solid insights.
 What this means is it needs to be cleaned up; duplicates removed, useless info purged, and inconsistencies made consistent.
 After that, I want to be able to use the data to reliably answer different questions I may have like: What products are the most purchased?
 How many people actually buy things as opposed to simply view products?
 The final dataset should be coherent

 ## Process
-### Start - Assessment
+### 1 - Profiling
-The very first thing I needed to do was to form an accurate definition of what the dataset represents in the context of ecommerce.
+The very first thing I needed to do was to form an accurate definition of what the dataset represents in the context of ecommerce, and apply data types as needed.
 It was easier to approach this on a per table basis:<br>
 > *all_sessions*: This provides user statistics about how each user accessed the site; i.e. What was their point of entry and did they view or buy anything (or anything else)?
 >
 > *analytics*: This provides user statistics about how each user used the site, for how long, and whether they purchased something or not.
 This only contains data for Q2 of 2017 (May-01 to August-01), but contains largely identical data for every page a user visited.